IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 #### 3.72.6.1 JSON Web Token Option

-An Authorization Client that claims the JSON Web Token Option SHALL be able to incorporate a JWT as access token defined in Section 3.71.6.3 in the HTTP Basic Authorization header.
+An Authorization Client that claims the JSON Web Token Option SHALL be able to incorporate a JWT as access token defined in Section 3.71.6.3 in the HTTP Basic Authorization header as String using JWS Compact Serialization [RFC 7515, Section 7.1].
 A Resource Server that supports the JSON Web Token Option SHALL be able to accept and understand a JWT token as defined in Section 3.71.6.3.

 #### 3.72.6.2 SAML Token Option